rad-corps/raycaster/README.md

     * rules?
   * Randomly generate a map
   * Move any map specifics out of GameSceneRaycaster
+* Raycasting
+  * Go back to software/pixel raycasting?
+The performance of rendering gpu texture column strips may not be worth the issues it presents
 * Bug: FixedUpdate attempts to catch up if FPS target is not being reached